soarunachalam/benthos/docs/conditions/README.md

 times as branches of a larger condition.
 It is possible to avoid writing duplicate condition configs by using the [resource condition][resource].

+The following is a list of core Benthos conditions.
+However, there are also more specialised or niche plugins available that are listed [here](./plugins.md).

 ### Contents

 1. [`and`](#and)